The heatmap_layout()

 #> → heatmap built with `geom_tile()`

-You can also specify an exact size using unit()
+You can also specify it as an absolute size using unit()

 :